 - Endometriosis.
 This ailment occurs in women.
 It is when the uterine tissue attaches to other organs in their body.
 Endometrial cells can stick to your lower back and cause back pain.

 - Fibromyalgia.
 This disorder causes widespread musculoskeletal pain.
 Women are more prone to develop fibromyalgia than men.

 - Spinal stenosis.
 When the space within your spine narrows, it puts pressure on the nerves that travel through your spine, causing pain.

 Are you trying to avoid surgery for your back pain?
 Are you looking to recover after an operation?
-If so, physical therapy for lower back pain in Brooklyn is a recommended treatment option.
+If so, physical therapy for lower back pain is a recommended treatment option.

-The goal of physical therapy is to decrease your pain.
+The goal of physiotherapy is to decrease your pain.
 Decreasing pain, in turn, increases your range of motion.
 We inform you about the causes of pain to prevent it from happening.
 Countering years of bad habits takes a comprehensive, individualized care plan, which physical therapy for lower back pain offers.

 Your physical therapist takes measurements of your range of motion.
 During this test, we determine what movements cause your pain.
 While these initial tests may be painful, they’re beneficial in the long run.
 They point to what exercises you’re able to do.
 Knowing your limits determines what type of back pain therapy treatments you need.

 Physical therapy back exercises include hip circles, knees to chest, windshield wipers, body weight squats, and walking.
 Exercises are useful to help strengthen your back and teach you proper form.
-Your Brooklyn physical therapist supplements your program with other pain-relieving options.
-We use targeted and hands-on physical therapy to further enhance your recovery.
+Your physical therapist supplements your program with other pain-relieving options.
+We use targeted and hands-on physiotherapy to further enhance your recovery.

-Other types of back pain physical therapy in Brooklyn are:
+Other types of back pain physical therapy treatment are:

 - Spinal and joint manipulation.
 For this type of orthopedic manipulation, your physical therapist mobilizes your joints.
 We choose the degree necessary for your relief.
 During this process, you may hear a sound from your bones as they’re manipulated.
 It’s a welcome sound that signals a decrease in pain.